 Q. How big will the class sizes be for in-person instruction?

-A: Class size will reflect the need to ensure that students’ desks/seats are positioned no less than six feet apart.
-In our school buildings, this is about 15 desks per classrooms, with some exceptions.
+A: Class size will reflect the need to ensure that students’ desks/seats are positioned approximately three feet apart.

 Q: Will restroom capacity be limited?